List of Boy Meets World characters: Jack Hunter

 Jack Hunter (Matthew Lawrence) is Shawn's paternal half-brother, and very different from him.
 Growing up in a wealthy stepfamily at New York City, Jack has money, works out, and has experienced relatively little difficulty in his life.
 Besides Shawn, Jack has at least one maternal half-sister at home.

-Jack's mother left Chet Hunter with her son due to not being able to cope with her former husband's alcoholism, and eventually she and Chet both remarried after their divorce.
+Jack's mother left Chet Hunter, taking their son with her due to not being able to cope with her former husband's alcoholism, and eventually she and Chet both remarried after their divorce.
 Shawn learned about Jack's existence from his father when he was seven years old; he happily wrote to his half-brother in hopes of getting acquainted as brothers.
 Jack's mother, however, hid Shawn's letters from her son, leaving Shawn to believe that his half-brother turned his back on his paternal family with his mother for years until Jack finds out.
-Despite of it, Jack and Shawn did meet before the former enrolled to Pennbrook College at some point, but they weren't yet aware of Jack's mother's deception at the time.
+Despite this, Jack and Shawn did meet before the former enrolled to Pennbrook College at some point, but they weren't yet aware of Jack's mother's deception at the time.

 Despite Jack resenting his father for his past alcoholism, he also wants to have relationships with him and Shawn, which leads him to choose Pennbrook in hopes of becoming close to them.
 Dialogues imply that though Jack has a good relationship with his stepfather, but never as close as Jack would like with his father.
 Jack's aversion to his family's alcoholism makes him vow never to drink, and tries to save Shawn from it in one episode.
 However, despite having been raised by his stepfather, Jack had a gambling problem—a trait he shares with his father, but falls into brief relapse when placing a school bet.
 Chet continued to visit his sons at Pennbrook and began to reconcile with them before his death, leaving both Jack and Shawn devastated.